johngarcia9110/VWC_Military_Portfolio/README.md

 # VWC_Military_Portfolio

 >My first project for Vets Who Code.
-The purpose of this project is to make a small portfolio website that gave the user some insight into parts of my military career.
+The purpose of this project is to make a small portfolio website that gives the users a glimpse into parts of my military career.

 <hr>
 ## Demo